johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   semifinal: 1
   semifinal-runningorder: 13
   commentary: |
     The title of this track probably wasn't intended to be self-referential.
-It is largely forgettable save for some intriguing vocal production, and the *bold* lyrical choice to repeatedly and unironically belt out the phrase "self love".
+It is largely forgettable, save for some intriguing vocal production, and the *bold* lyrical choice to repeatedly and unironically belt out the phrase "self love".

 - country: "Russia"
   emoji: "🇷🇺"